shahriarHasan09/PlatoonSAFE/README.md

 - `Config RTM-SB-NN` RTM and synchronized braking are used during cruising and braking, respectively. `Neural Network` is used for predicting $\tau_{wait}$.
 In order to use `NN`, just set `*.node[*].prot.runNN` to `true`.
 Note that a pthon script is required to be executed in order to run NN (more details are provided below).

 ## Running the NN Algorithm ##
+The scripts to run the NN goes here, but not the detailed description of how NN has been integrated.

 Results collection and Analysis
 ===============================